AcalaNetwork/acala-wiki/integrate/acala/full-node.md

 * It is recommended to explicitly specify the ports for both services to avoid confusion
   * For example `--listen-addr=/ip4/0.0.0.0/tcp/30333 --listen-addr=/ip4/0.0.0.0/tcp/30334/ws -- --listen-addr=/ip4/0.0.0.0/tcp/30335 --listen-addr=/ip4/0.0.0.0/tcp/30336/ws`
 * It is recommended to add `--execution=wasm` for parachain service to avoid syncing issues.
+* It is recommended to add `--relay-chain-rpc-url` or `--relay-chain-rpc-urls` for parachain service to avoid fully sync with the relay chain to work, so in general, they will use fewer system resources.

 ## Example CLI